top of page

 1. Need to Update By-Laws, Permanently

-The in-person nature of many groups’ by-laws was VERY quickly apparent when in the midst of parent group election time, we were hit with lockdowns.
-Many groups put in place temporary departures from by-laws to allow for zoom meetings, electronic voting, and electronic ballot storage.
-These temporary measures are not enough and there is still work to do to ensure we are able to permanently operate in a technology-forward way.
-Whether it is in this upcoming school year, or the following, a by-law update should be on your PTA’s to-do list.
+The in-person nature of many groups’ by-laws was VERY quickly apparent when we were hit with lockdowns amid parent group election time.
+Many groups put temporary departures from by-laws in place to allow for Zoom meetings, electronic voting, and electronic ballot storage.
+These temporary measures are not enough, and there is still work to ensure we can permanently operate in a technology-forward way.
+A by-law update should be on your PTA’s to-do list in this upcoming school year or the following.

 2. Zoom Fatigue – Zoom Fundraising

-Kudos to the schools who pivoted their fundraising to online means – there were a lot of great options including virtual scavenger hunts, online spirit wear, and online cookbooks.
+Kudos to the schools who pivoted their fundraising to online means – there were a lot of great options, including virtual scavenger hunts, online spirit wear, and online cookbooks.
 But, there were also a lot of challenges with keeping people engaged, especially for Zoom social events.
 People reached a level of fatigue.
-As we go into this falls, the VP of Fundraising needs to consider how many online fundraisers are really feasible and find some ways to keep things balanced between in-person and Zoom.
-Some tips here are to add in some fundraisers that are not online but don’t need everyone together at once, e.g. a penny war, having some hybrid options so people can attend in person if comfortable, and having some ongoing online options that continue all year long at parent’s convenience.
+As we go into this fall, the VP of Fundraising needs to consider how many online fundraisers are feasible and find ways to balance in-person and Zoom.
+Some tips here are to add in some fundraisers that are not online but don’t need everyone together at once, e.g., a penny war, having some hybrid options so people can attend in person if comfortable, and having some ongoing online options that continue all year long at parent’s convenience.

-This looks to be a busy year for parent teacher groups as they figure out their own new normal.
-The above represent themes we have heard from dozens of leaders across the country and hopefully help as you figure out what your PTA or PTO is going to focus on in this upcoming school year.
+This looks like a busy year for parent-teacher groups as they figure out their new normal.
+The above represent themes we have heard from dozens of leaders nationwide and hopefully help as you figure out what your PTA or PTO will focus on in this upcoming school year.